The Tangentyere Women's Family Safety Group

 This year's retreat was held at Kings Canyon Resort, which was very special for several of the group members as they are traditional custodians for that Country.
 For them, it held particular meaning that the retreat was held On-Country.

-We worked closely with the Tangentyere Women’s Family Safety Group, and were funded by The Ford Foundation, through the three-year Tangentyere Collective Care project.
+We worked closely with the Tangentyere Women’s Family Safety Group, and were supported by The Ford Foundation, through the three-year Tangentyere Collective Care project and the Northern Territory Government.

 This year, sessions included a bush medicine workshop, dot painting, hunting for bush tucker, cultural tours, bush walks and movie nights!
 We also had opportunities for the younger women in the group to lead and show intergenerational care for the older ladies.